core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Multiple query parameters MAY be included in a lookup, all included parameters MUST match for a resource to be returned.
 The character'\*' MAY be included at the end of a parameter value as a wildcard operator.

-The rd-lookup interface MAY use any set of query parameters to match the registered attributes and relations.
+RD Lookup requests MAY use any set of query parameters to match the registered attributes and relations.
 In addition, this interface MAY be used with queries that specify domains, endpoints, and groups.
 For example, a domain lookup filtering on groups would return a list of domains that contain the specified groups.
 An endpoint lookup filtering on groups would return a list of endpoints that are in the specified groups.

 The lookup interface is specified as follows: